Sahara Facts

 Sahara Geographical Variety

-The geological marvel that we call the Sahara also possesses an extensive variety of geographical features.
+The geological marvel that we call the Sahara easily distinguishes itself from other such features around the world.
+That’s due to the simple yet impressive fact that, in addition to sheer size, this site also possesses an extensive variety of geographical features.

-With the exception of the Nile river, streams and waterways are scarce.
+With the exception of the Nile river, streams and waterways remain scarce.
 Fed by underground water supplies, oases remain infrequent and typically small.
+Blowing sands frequently change local conditions, creating a breathtaking and ever-changing landscape.

 Sahara Climate

-A slight wind also almost constantly blows throughout the region.
+A slight wind almost constantly blows across the region.
 Occasionally, forces drive these winds to rather extreme velocities, forming powerful and dangerous sandstorms.
+The aridity of this wind quickly dehydrates those unprotected individuals exposed to it.

 Sahara Flora and Fauna

-In total, about 2,800 species of plants also live within the boundaries of the area.
+Overall, an incredible total of roughly 2,800 species of plants live within the boundaries of the area.
+The nature of the majority of these doubtless come as no surprise to most people.
 Examples of these include palms, acacia trees, grasses, and spiny shrubs.

+In most locations where plants appear, animals do too.
+This site’s no exception.
 Fauna endemic to the Sahara includes camels, gazelles, scorpions, various reptiles, and several species of foxes.
-Several species of small crocodiles also live in the Nile river and larger oases.
+Several species of small crocodile also live in the Nile river and larger oases.

 Geological Marvels Sharing Its Region